we-dance/platform/content/wedance-community.md

 ## What should Ambassador do?

-Ambassador provides communication bridge between Foundation, Platform and local dance community.
+Ambassador represents local dance community at global level.

 You can launch community in your city and become Ambassador.